Volunteer in Costa Rica: Pura Vida!

 Price includes:

-- all meals from dinner on Day 1 through breakfast on Day 10
+- all meals from dinner on Day 1 through breakfast on Day 9 is included.

-- all lodging: The lodging in Punta Banco may have up to 5 people per cabin; all other hotels are double occupancy, unless a single supplement is requested
+- all lodging is included.
+The lodging in Punta Banco may have up to 5 people per cabin; the lodging on other nights is in hotels and is double occupancy, unless a single is requested.

 - project leadership and support staff